Interview: Barista Kan “The Barista Ninja” Hasegawa (Cafe Abir)

 415 567 7654

 From January 23-25, top baristas from California and Hawaii will converge on Los Angeles to compete at the Western Regional Barista Competition.
 The winner scores a coveted slot in the Semi-Finals of the 2009 United States Barista Championship.
-Here’s one of the baristas you’ll find competing at downtown L.A.’s Spring Arts Tower:
+Kan Hasegawa of Café Abir in San Francisco is one barista you’ll find competing at Western Regional Barista Competition at downtown L.A.’s Spring Arts Tower.

 Besides coffee; Well, you know, Ninja don’t talk too much.
 We hide, we sneak, and we are quiet in public.
 So, it is biggest challenge for me “barista ninja” to be in the stage.

 JL: How did you become interested in coffee?

 KH: My mom… she always treats me with Coffee.
 Every snack time since I was in elementary school, I had a piece of chocolate and straight black coffee, while my friends had coke and popcorns everyday.
 My body was caffeinated since I was a kid.

 KH: “nmggg!!!?!
 “Mom! can I put some sugar?”
 “NO!”

 JL: Do you have an espresso mentor?
 If so, who are they and what did they teach you?

 KH: No, nobody.
 Unfortunately, everything is “Self-taught.”